cameron-yee/callandor/README.md

 ## Usage

-The password on the example site is `password`.

 Define categories and sub-categories in `constants.ts`.
 The data structure must stay the same.
 Each category object has a name property and a list of sub-category objects.
 Each sub-category object has a name property.